-Specifications for how the ADN and ASN/MN nodes in the Field Domain are managed using external management technologies in clause 6.2.4.
+Specifications for how the ADN and ASN/MN nodes in the Field Domain are managed using external management technologies in clause 6.2.4 of oneM2M TS-0001 [2].

 Guidance for how the ADN and ASN/MN nodes in the Field Domain can be configured without the support of external management technologies in clause 8.1.3 in the present document.